GameDriver-io/gdio.unity_api.doc/gdio.unity_api.md

 ##### Summary

-PREVIEW: Wait for a collision event to fire on an element that is being monitored for collisions.
+Wait for a collision event to fire on an element that is being monitored for collisions.

 ##### Parameters